ycpei/ypei.me/posts/2019-02-14-raise-your-elbo.md

 $$\log Z \ge L(w, q) \qquad (1.3)$$

-and keep in mind that the inequality becomes equality when
+and keep in mind that the inequality becomes an equality when
 $q = {w \over Z}$.

 It is time to define the task of variational inference (VI), also known